ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA

 \subsubsection{Model Analysis}

 We further assess the behavior of ELDER by visualizing the LoRA allocation codes generated by the mixture-of-LoRA modules.
-For our experiments, we use ZsRE and LLaMA2-7B.
+We use ZsRE and LLaMA2-7B for the analysis.
 We randomly sample five groups of semantically equivalent inputs, including edits and their corresponding rephrases, along with twenty samples from the Natural Question dataset, chosen as task inputs unrelated to the edited knowledge.
 The allocation codes for these inputs are recorded and visualized using t-SNE, as shown in Figure \ref{fig:visualize}.
 We observe that semantically equivalent inputs receive similar, though not identical, LoRA allocations.
 This similarity suggests that ELDER effectively captures the semantic associations between edits and their rephrases, showing robustness to minor input variations.
-Additionally, task inputs are distinctly separated from all edits, supporting the use of LoRA allocation codes for discrimination in our deferral mechanism.
+Additionally, task inputs are separated from all edits, supporting the use of allocation codes for discrimination in our deferral mechanism.